richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 }
 ```

-- Here is an example output using the splat expression:
+- Here is an example output variable using the splat expression:

 ```
 output "virtual_network_name" {